 AI is a branch of computer science based on the production and deployment of state-of-the-art algorithms, each having the ultimate goal of mimicking in-depth learning processes, thereby enabling the production of new, valuable information, or enabling the user to perform some decisions.
 If well implemented, artificial intelligences can indeed provide many valuable outcomes, such as:

-Since AI technologies are generalised in their applications, they are suitable to be deployed in any kind of business context, and therefore, for obvious reasons, they may fruitfully be applied to improve e-learning platforms.
-E-Learning represents a recent trend in the learning industry, it mainly consists on providing remote learning solutions and courses via web platforms, pretty much spanning any field of interest from literature to science.
+Since AI technologies are generalised in their applications, they are suitable to be deployed in any kind of business context, and therefore, for obvious reasons, they may fruitfully be applied to improve LMS (learning management system) for e-learning. e-Learning represents a recent trend in the learning industry, it mainly consists on providing remote learning solutions and courses via web platforms, pretty much spanning any field of interest from literature to science.

-Online learning has been a growing market in the last decade and it significantly evolved both in the quality of the services provided by specialised platforms (with great results in terms of customer satisfaction over time) and in the quality of the courses.
+e-Learning has been a growing market in the last decade and it significantly evolved both in the quality of the services provided by specialised LMS platforms (with great results in terms of customer satisfaction over time) and in the quality of the courses.

 An additional feature of e-learning platforms consists in adaptive learning, i.e., a form of training orientation mechanism which helps the students to find the most interesting course in the platform given their knowledge basis or their academic background.
 With adaptive learning, also contents are managed and balanced, so that each student can really fit on his or her learning curve.